 - ◆ President Donald Trump's primary objective is to run and win reelection in 2020.
-In the interim, he would need to have the Republican Party maintain a majority in both the House of Representative and the Senate of the U.S. Congress in the midterm elections to be held on 6 November 2019. - ◆ He will use China as a villain in the mid-term election.
-It is easy enough to bash China and he did promise that he would be tough on China during his presidential campaign in 2016. - ◆ Thus, the trade war is unlikely to end before the U.S. mid-term elections.
+He will use China as a villain in the presidential election, as he did in the mid-term election.
+It is easy enough to bash China and he did promise that he would be tough on China during his presidential campaign in 2016.
+Bashing China will appeal to his base constituency of rural, non-collegeeducated white males. - ◆ Moreover, Representative Nancy Pelosi, a Democrat who is expected to become the Speaker of the House of Representatives, is also anti-China.
+So, one cannot expect a let-up of the anti-China rhetoric in the U.S. In fact, there may be a China-bashing competition between the two parties.

 - ◆ One of the principal causes of the current trade war between China and the United States is actually not trade itself, but the potential competition between China and the U.S. for economic and technological dominance in the world.
 This competition, whether explicit or implicit, and whether intentional or not, will not go away soon.
 It did not begin with President Donald Trump.
 Both the "pivot to Asia" and the "Trans-Pacific Partnership" were initiated by President Barack Obama.
 It will not go away even after President Trump leaves office. - ◆ However, competition can potentially lead to constructive and positive as well as destructive and negative outcomes.
 For example, the competition on creating the fastest super-computer has already resulted in both countries producing better and faster super-computers.
-The champion in 2018 is the IBM Summit, a U.S. super-computer, which beat the Sunway TaihuLight, the champion in 2016 and 2017, a Chinese super-computer that was built entirely with indigenously 39 designed chips.
+The champion in 2018 is the IBM Summit, a U.S. super-computer, which beat the Sunway TaihuLight, the champion in 2016 and 2017, a Chinese super-computer that was built entirely with indigenously 46 designed chips.

 - ◆ In terms of aggregate GDP, China went from only 20 percent of the U.S. GDP in 2000 to two-thirds in 2017.
 It is only a matter of time that the Chinese GDP will catch up with the U.S. GDP, probably in the early 2030s.
 However, in terms of GDP per capita, China is still way behind, with US\$9,137 compared to almost US\$60,000 for the U.S. in 2017.
-My own projections suggest that it will probably take until the end of the Twenty-First Century before Chinese GDP per capita approaches the U.S. level. - ◆ In terms of the number of nuclear-armed warheads, I believe the U.S. is way ahead by at least an order of magnitude in total and even more in per capita terms.
+My own projections suggest that it will probably take until the end of the 21st Century before Chinese GDP per capita approaches the U.S. level. - ◆ In terms of the number of nuclear-armed warheads, I believe the U.S. is way ahead by at least an order of magnitude in total and even more in per capita terms.
 This is not a competition that China should wish to join.
 However, a race to find an effective cure for cancer or Alzheimer's disease would be worthwhile for both countries and in fact for the entire mankind.